Zachhi/ReveillesReels/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 - see the LICENSE.md file for details
+This project is licensed under the MIT license- see the LICENSE.md file for details